 Download our full strategy here:PDF

-Equity, Diversity and Inclusion
+Equity, diversity and inclusion

-We have a strategic commitment to addressing systemic inequities in the health research system.
-Diversity in research is important to cultivating talent and promoting inclusive excellence, which in turn drives discovery and helps build a more equitable health research system.
+We are committed to addressing systemic inequities in the health research system by cultivating a diverse, inclusive and equitable health research system.
 Data from Canada and around the world show a lack of diversity in the research system, as well as systemic inequities in access to research jobs, funding and other resources.
-These inequities disproportionately impact groups who have been historically underrepresented among researchers and in academia, including those who are Indigenous, Black and people of colour, LGBTQ2S+ or those with disabilities.
+These inequities disproportionately impact people who have been historically underrepresented among researchers and in academia, including those who are Indigenous, Black, of colour, LGBTQ2S+ or those with disabilities.

 Dr. Michael Smith

 Michael Smith Health Research BC was created in 2001 in honour of BC’s first Nobel Laureate Dr. Michael Smith.
-A pre-eminent chemist and molecular biologist, Smith was dedicated to building BC’s health research capacity and nurturing the next generation of research innovators.
+A pre-eminent chemist and molecular biologist, Michael was dedicated to building BC’s health research capacity and nurturing the next generation of research innovators.
 His distinguished career and longstanding commitment to supporting emerging scientific talent helped establish BC as a hub of world-class health research.
 Health Research BC continues this important work in BC and beyond as a member of NAPHRO, the National Alliance of Provincial Health Research Organizations.

 Health Research BC's audited annual financial statements are available for download.